How to Develop the Mind of Christ

 And lest we wonder what it means to be foolish or wise, Scripture defines that for us as well.
 A food is one who lives as if there’s no God, and the wise are those who fear Him, which means to hold Him in such reverence, that we submit our lives to Him.
 (Proverbs 1:7).

-Find a Trusted Accountability Partner
+Have the Mind of Christ by Finding a Trusted Accountability Partner

 The greatest challenge I’ve found in developing a mind of Christ begins with my desire to do so, as often God’s truth fights directly against my will.
 I tend to want to elevate myself; God calls me to die to myself.
 I want to seek my comfort and momentary pleasure; God wants me to pursue holiness and those things that glorify Him.
 I want those who’ve hurt or mistreated me to get their "just share"; God wants me to love, bless, and pray for my enemies.